-North Texas High School Mourns Deaths of Two Brothers Killed in Crash
+North Texas High School Mourns Deaths Of 2 Brothers Killed In Crash

 “I wasn’t surprised, but this is just so sad that it was so bad.
 It’s like every week there’s always like an accident,” said parent May Corbetas.

-CBS 11 pulled records from TXDOT That show since 2016, there have been 293 crashes on the section of road between the middle and high school, including 20 right at the same spot as Wednesdays crash.
+CBS 11 pulled records from TxDOT That show since 2016, there have been 293 crashes on the section of road between the middle and high school, including 20 right at the same spot as Wednesday’s crash.

-It’s a stark reminder of how dangerous the road can be, and how fragile life is.MORE NEWS: Better Late Than Never: Texas Workforce Commission Gets A Phone Messaging System
+It’s a stark reminder of how dangerous the road can be, and how fragile life is.MORE NEWS: Gov. Abbott Signs $2B Texas Border Security Bill Into Law In Fort Worth

 “They are everybody’s boys.
 They are.
 A huge community is behind them,” Tenorio said.